 Harry Potter e la Pietra Filosofale, JK Rowling (Harry Potter and the Sorcerer’s Stone)

-Geronimo Stilton (series of Italian books for children)
+Geronimo Stilton (series of children’s books in Italian)

 Il piccolo principe, Antoine de Saint-Exupéry (The Little Prince)